Employee Vs. Independent Contractor?

 8. Full Time Required

-If the worker must devote substantially full time to the business and is not
+If the worker must devote substantially full time to the

-working on a project basis, the worker may be limited from performing services
+business and is not working on a project basis, the worker may be limited

 EMPLOYEE